skmonjur/Seerah/index.md

                <p>

 			                  <ul>
-                  <li>Qurayesh tribs were about to fight eachother on the issue of who will place the holy blackstone at its place after the reconstruction of Kabah</li>
+                  <li>After rebuilding the Kabah, Qurayesh tribes were about to fight eachother on the issue of who will place the holy blackstone at its place after the reconstruction of Kabah</li>
                   <li>Prophet pbuh solved this issue by using a big cloth and advising the fighting tribes to hold each corners</li>
                   <li>He pbuh placed the stone by himself pbuh</li>
                   <li>Everyone was happy to see Al Ameen to resolve the issue, they loved the Prophet for his noble character and truthfulness (pbuh)</li>